McAfee CTO offers 6 cybersecurity warnings ahead of election

 We need to be very careful in the way that we treat video, not only being skeptical but before spreading viral videos, they need to be verified.
 Not only by looking at them, but tracing them back to their source.
 It’s important that if there is video content related to a candidate’s words or actions, that it can be validated by a reputable news or media outlet, and not solely sourced off of social media.

-One of the things McAfee is doing in this area is we’ve opened a deep fake forensics lab that is available to media sources, such that if a video comes in before they run a story based on it, we can provide analysis as to whether we see markers or indications that it’s been fabricated or faked.
+One of the things McAfee is doing in this area is we’ve opened a deep fake forensics lab that is available to media sources, such that if a video comes in, before they run a story based on it, we can provide analysis as to whether we see markers or indications that it’s been fabricated or faked.

 VentureBeat: Are you able to quickly identify deep fakes?
 Is that something you can keep up with?